wireapp/ansible-cassandra/README.md

 Install [molecule](https://github.com/ansible/molecule).
 E.g. ensure you have docker installed, then, using a virtualenv, `pip install molecule ansible docker`.

-* `molecule converge` to run the playbook against docker containers
+* `molecule converge` to run the playbook against docker containers.
+If something fails, `molecule --debug converge` shows error details.
 * `molecule lint` and `molecule syntax` to improve yaml.
 * `molecule test` to destroy + converge + converge again for idempotence + destroy
 * `make` to run molecule converge on each file save.